MEAdams/BibleVox/README.md

 # Project Name: _BibleVox_

 ### Updated: 04/21/2017
-All utility software has now been ported to the git directory structure (and pushed to my GitHub repository.
+All utility software has now been ported to my git directory structure (and pushed to the GitHub repository).
 I next will begin to document their use.

 ## Synopsis:
 The BibleVox project provides a pronunciation lexicon of American English language Bible words and proper names along with some enhancements to Bible Text-To-Speech (TTS) processing capabilities for the Carnegie Mellon University (CMU) Festival speech engine.
 These products will eventually be ported to the CMU Flite speech engine as well.